krmax44/vue-ssr-service/README.md

 It will have to be adapted in two ways:

-1. A `<script>` element containing JSON serialized context data needs to be added as the first child of the root element.
-If there is no context to pass, it may be omitted.
+1. A `<script type="application/json">` element containing JSON serialized data, including props, needs to be added as the first child of the root element.
+If there are no props to pass, it may be omitted.
 2. The backend requests the SSR-rendered app from `vue-ssr-service` and inserts the resulting HTML right after.

 > [!IMPORTANT]